fastforwardlabs/mdffreport12/src/02-background.md

 high level summary, we categorize the more popular techniques into four main
 areas: clustering, nearest neighbour, classification, and statistical.^[[Anomaly Detection, A Survey by Chandola et al 2009](https://dl.acm.org/doi/10.1145/1541880.1541882)]
 The Table below provides a summary of examples, assumptions, and anomaly scoring strategies taken by approaches within each category.
-Nisha

 | AD Method | Assumptions | Anomaly Scoring | Notable Examples |
 | --------- | ----------- | --------------- | ---------------  |